shahla4539/Kickstarter-analysis_1/README.md

 The whole dataset has a lot of unrelevent information.
 I added multiple filters to enable Louise search for her required information and also added visual presentation.

 ## Results
-Based on the whole analysis my finding are:

 Louise set budget for her play **Fever** is more than twice average successful Kickstarter goal.
 The best Month for her to launch her play is **June** based on the Analysis of Outcomes based on launch dates.